Opteo/google-ads-node/README.md

 ```

 ### Services
 To load a Google Ads service, simply use the `getService` method.
 It supports a single string, being the name of the service.
-For a full list of avaiable services, check out the [Google Ads service reference](https://developers.google.com/google-ads/api/reference/rpc/google.ads.googleads.v0.services).
+For a full list of available services, check out the [Google Ads service reference](https://developers.google.com/google-ads/api/reference/rpc/google.ads.googleads.v0.services).
 ```javascript
 const service = client.getService("AdGroupAdService");
 ```
-From here, you can then use all the available methods for the service e.g. `getAdGroupAd()` and `mutateAdGroupAds()`.
+From here, you can then use all the available methods for the service, e.g. `getAdGroupAd()` and `mutateAdGroupAds()`.
 The parameters and return value match the format specified in the Google Ads documentation.

 ```javascript
 import { GetAdGroupRequest } from "google-ads-node"